-Brooke Henderson headlines Canadian Women’s Open
+Brooke Henderson headlines strong field for Canadian Women’s Open

 The CP Women’s Open still remains one of the top events on the LPGA Tour’s calendar.
 Joining Henderson in the field are world No. 3 and defending champion Ariya Jutanugarn, three-time champ and world No. 5 Lydia Ko, top-ranked So Yeon Ryu, No. 4 Sung Hyun Park, No. 7 In Gee Chun and No. 9 Inbee Park.

-“I’m really looking forward to four days of competition and hopefully I can get off to a fast start,” Henderson said in her pre-tournament media availability session.
+“I’m really looking forward to four days of competition and hopefully I can get off to a fast start,” Henderson said in her pretournament media-availability session.
 “Then I can use the enthusiasm and momentum from all the fans and propel me the rest of the week.
 I’m super excited and can’t wait to get started.”

-There are 13 other Canadians in the field: Hamilton’s Alena Sharp, Calgary’s Jennifer Ha, Hannah Hellyer of Sterling, Ont., Augusta James of Bath, Ont., Charlottetown’s Lorie Kane, Maude-Aimee Leblanc of Sherbrooke, Que., Brittany Marchand of Orangeville, Ont., Samantha Richdale of Kelowna, B.C., and Quebec City’s Anne-Catherine Tanguay.
+There are 13 other Canadians in the field: Hamilton’s Alena Sharp, Calgary’s Jennifer Ha, Hannah Hellyer of Sterling, Ont., Augusta James of Bath, Ont., Charlottetown’s Lorie Kane, Maude-Aimée Leblanc of Sherbrooke, Brittany Marchand of Orangeville, Ont., Samantha Richdale of Kelowna, B.C., and Quebec City’s Anne-Catherine Tanguay.

 Amateurs Maddie Szeryk of London, Ont., Ottawa’s Grace St. Germain, Calgary’s Jaclyn Lee and Victoria’s Naomi Ko round out the Canadian contingent.

-“I know it will be very difficult for any one of us to win,” said Henderson.
+“I know it will be very difficult for any one of us to win,” Henderson said.
 “This is one of the strongest fields of the year.
 There’s 150 golfers that are trying to win that trophy.
 So for me to do it, I’m going to have to get some good breaks, I’m going to have to play my best and hopefully everything will go my way.”

 Ottawa Hunt and Golf Club is hosting the event for the third time.
 A tornado warning was issued in the area during practice rounds on Tuesday and high winds and rain pelted the traditional-style course, with several trees coming down nearby.

-“Despite the rain we had yesterday, the greens are still rolling really well, and it’s not totally soft,” Ko said Wednesday.
+“Despite the rain we had yesterday, the greens are still rolling really well, and it’s not totally soft,” Ko said on Wednesday.
 “The superintendents have put in a lot of time to make it into this pristine condition for us.”

 Most players are well-rested after a two-week break in the regular tournament calendar, although 19 players in the field – including former champions Cristie Kerr, Michelle Wie and Brittany Lincicome – did compete in last week’s Solheim Cup.